Code Red Scenario: University Web Services Crisis

 If Academic Mission Is Ignored:

-“Your technical analysis is excellent, but Lisa reports that 10,000 students can’t register for classes and the registration deadline is tomorrow.
+*“Your technical analysis is excellent, but Susan Lee reports that 10,000 students can’t register for classes and the registration deadline is tomorrow.
 How do you balance worm response with critical academic deadlines?”

 If Internet Responsibility Is Missed:

-“While you’re restoring student services, Professor Davis just received calls from three other universities saying that State University servers are attacking their infrastructure.
+*“While you’re restoring student services, Dr. James Walker just received calls from three other universities saying that Pacific Northwest University servers are attacking their infrastructure.
 How does this change your response approach?”

 If Research Data Impact Is Overlooked: